-To get NCERT Class 10 chapter wise solutions for other subjects, you can check out NCERT Solutions for Class 10.
+To get NCERT Class 10 chapter-wise solutions for other subjects, you can check out NCERT Solutions for Class 10.

-Frequently Asked Questions on Metals and Non Metals
+Frequently Asked Questions on Metals and Non-Metals

 Why is sodium kept immersed in kerosene oil?

-Sodium is a reactive metals, if kept open it will react with oxygen to explore and catch fire.
+Sodium is a reactive metal, if kept open it will react with oxygen to explore and catch fire.
 Sodium metal is kept immersed in kerosene to prevent their reaction with oxygen, moisture and carbon dioxide of air.